permalik/archive_ui/content/page/about/index.md

 ## Personal Hobbies
 I consistently engage in different types of fitness such as yoga, swimming, cycling, calisthenics, weight-lifting, and bouldering.
-I enjoy playing guitar, learning to speak Spanish, and reading both fiction and non-fiction.
+I enjoy playing guitar, learning new spoken languages, and reading both fiction and non-fiction.